Moses in rabbinic literature: In Midian

 Jethro had planted in his garden a marvelous rod, which had been created on the sixth day of the Creation, on Friday afternoon, and had been given to Adam.
 This curious rod had been handed down through Enoch, Shem, Abraham, Isaac, and Jacob to Joseph, at whose death it came into the possession of Pharaoh's court.
 Jethro, who saw it there, stole it and planted it in his garden.
-On the rod were engraved the tetragrammaton and the initials of the ten plagues destined for Egypt.
-Jethro asked every one who wished to marry one of his daughters to pull up the rod; but no suitor had yet succeeded in doing so.
-Moses, on being set at liberty, walked in the garden, saw the rod, and read the inscription.
-He easily pulled it out of the ground and used it for a staff Jethro thereby recognized Moses as the deliverer of Israel, and gave him the virtuous Zipporah as wife, together with much money.
-Jethro stipulated that the first-born son of the marriage should adopt Jethro's pagan belief, while all the other children might be reared as Jews; and Moses agreed thereto.
-According to "Midrash Vayosha" l.c., one-half of the children of this marriage were to belong to Judaism and one-half to paganism.
-When therefore his son Gershom — who subsequently became the father of Jonathan — was born, Moses, under his agreement with Jethro, could not circumcise him.
+On the rod were engraved the Tetragrammaton and the initials of the ten plagues destined for Egypt.
+Jethro asked everyone who wished to marry one of his daughters to pull up the rod, but no suitor had succeeded.
+On being set at liberty, Moses walked in the garden, saw the rod, and read the inscription.
+He easily pulled it from the ground and used it for a staff.
+Jethro thereby recognized Moses as the deliverer of Israel and gave him the virtuous Zipporah as a wife, together with much money.
+Jethro stipulated that the first-born son of the marriage should adopt Jethro's pagan belief, while all the other children might be reared as Jews, and Moses agreed to it.
+According to Midrash Vayosha, one-half of the children of this marriage were to belong to Judaism and one-half to paganism.
+When, therefore, his son Gershom—who subsequently became the father of Jonathan—was born, Moses, under his agreement with Jethro, could not circumcise him.

 Moses, therefore, went with his wife and child (another version says that both of his sons were then already born) to Egypt.
-On the way he met Satan, or Mastema, as he is called in the Book of Jubilees, in the guise of a serpent, which proceeded to swallow Moses, and had ingested the upper part of his body, when he stopped.
-Zipporah seeing this, concluded that the serpent's action was because her son had not been circumcised, whereupon she circumcised him and smeared some of the blood on Moses' feet.
-A heavenly voice was then heard commanding the serpent to disgorge the half-swallowed Moses, which it immediately did.
-When Moses came into Egypt he met his old enemies Dathan and Abiram, and when they asked him what he was seeking in Egypt, he immediately returned to Midian.
+On the way, he met Satan, or Mastema, as he is called in the Book of Jubilees, in the guise of a serpent, which proceeded to swallow Moses, and had ingested the upper part of his body, when he stopped.
+Zipporah seeing this, concluded that the serpent's action was because her son had not been circumcised, after that she circumcised him and smeared some of the blood on Moses's feet.
+A heavenly voice was then heard commanding the serpent to disgorge the half-swallowed Moses immediately.
+When Moses came to Egypt, he met his old enemies Dathan and Abiram, and when they asked him what he was seeking in Egypt, he immediately returned to Midian.